bingmann/cobs/README.md

 src/cobs query -i example.cobs_compact -f query.fa
 ```

+## Python Interface

+COBS also has a Python frontend interface which can be used to construct and query an index.
+See https://bingmann.github.io/cobs-python-docs/ for a tutorial.

 # Experimental Results

 In our paper we compare COBS against seven other k-mer indexing software packages.